beetbox/beets/docs/plugins/mpdstats.rst

 Warning
 -------

 This has only been tested with MPD versions >= 0.16.
-It may have difficulties on older versions.
+It may not work on older versions.
 If that is the case, please report an `Issue`_.

 .. _Issue:  https://github.com/sampsyo/beets/issues